NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 to the right index (usually ``0, 1, 2``) or leaving it explicitly empty to avoid running on GPU: ``export CUDA_VISIBLE_DEVICES=""``

-Note that in order to run the replicas in parallel using the GPUs of a M1/M2 Mac, it is necessary to also install the following packages:
+Note that in order to run the replicas in parallel using the GPUs of an Apple Silicon computer (like M1 Mac), it is necessary to also install the following packages:

 .. code-block:: bash